3willows/johnSeldenTableTalk/README.md

 - The original text contained some errors, not all of which have been fixed.
 - Some pages are missing a new line character and incorrectly formatted.
 - Currently the "Back to contents" links links back to the live Github version, not the development version on the local machine.
 Will make improvements more difficult!
-- If you delete all "target="_blank" from the formatted_Title.html, the new pages only appear in the Contents iframe!
+- If you delete all "target=_blank" from the formatted_Title.html, the new pages only appear in the Contents iframe!

 ## Non-feature